sarahendren/sarahendren/_projects-lab/inside-the-prosthetic-imaginary-rhizome-interview.markdown

 date: 2012-10-30 16:40:00 -04:00
 position: 9
 image: "/uploads/inside%20prosthetic%20imaginary%20jpg.jpg"
-image-caption: 'a screenshot of the interview in Rhizome: on bodies and technology,  prosthetics and  design,  public amateurism, and more.'
+image-alt: 'a screenshot of the interview in Rhizome: on bodies and technology,  prosthetics and  design,  public amateurism, and more.'
 date-display: 2012
 type: interview